umts/bib-buildroot/README.md

 ------------------------

 You can configure the particulars of the BusInfoBoard display with a `bib_config.json` file.
-For the live CD, place it in the root of any removable USB device.
+For the live CD, place the json file in the root of any removable USB device.
 For the Raspberry Pi, place it in the FAT partition of the SD card.
-Configuration details are documented in the BusInfoBoard README.
+Configuration details are documented in the [BusInfoBoard][bib] README.

 [bib]: https://github.com/umts/BusInfoBoard/
 [br]: https://buildroot.uclibc.org/